Azure/blobindexreact/README.md

 authConfig.js - This is where Azure Active Directory integration is configured (clientId and authority/tenant) as well as Azure Storage integration (accountendpoint, readsastoken and createtempblobsastoken).

-The function also uses javascript and looks like the syntax in the web application.
-It contains one function which does three operations.
+The function is also in javascript and looks like the syntax in the web application.
+It contains one function which does the three operations.

 ## BlobIndexReact Implementation